iurecastro/todo-list/README.md

 # todo-list
- To to list react js + bootstrap
+ To to list React js + bootstrap

 ---